RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

   See :ref:`scratch storage` for details.

-To request nodes with CPUS capable of AVX512 instructions:
+To request nodes with CPUs capable of AVX512 instructions:

   .. code-block:: bash